SlappedWithSilence/TXEngine/README.md

 # TXEngine

 TXEngine is a text-based game engine written in Java.
-The goal of this project is to create a rich toolset of game designers to build flexible and unique worlds without writing a single line of code.
-Instead, designers create games entirely by manipulating a set of JSON files.
-Further, TXEngine has a rich content designer that can assist users of the engine with writing, tracking, and checking their game components (coming soon).
+The goal of this project is to create a rich toolset of game elements that empower designers to build flexible and unique worlds.
+With TXEngine, designers create games entirely by manipulating a set of JSON files--no code needed.
+TXEngine also features a rich content designer that can assist users of the engine with writing, tracking, and checking their JSON game components (coming soon).

 ## Technologies